boomitsheth/airbnb_reviews_analytics/README.md

 <br>I took help of generative AI to write a python code for me to help me view csv files in mysql workbench.

 ### Business Problem Solved:
-<br>Considering yourself key business stakeholder, I wanted to know, how are airbnb performing in one of my favourite city, Amesterdam!
+Considering yourself key business stakeholder, I wanted to know, how are airbnb performing in one of my favourite city, Amesterdam!
 <br>Question 1: How much are the top AIRBNB owners making in Amesterdam?
 <br>Question 2: Who are the potential customer list for Airbnb Cleaning Business?